PJbesnard/ChatHack/README.txt

 —— Sources ——

-All sources are placed in sources/src file.
+Sources are placed in sources/src file.

 —— Documentation ——